 Take a peek at a recent edition of your favorite art or fashion mag—you’re likely to notice loads of white space with few design elements and simple text.
-Picking up on this aesthetic trend, fashion photographers’ portfolios tend towards extreme simplicity, letting their work take center stage.
+Picking up on this aesthetic trend, fashion photographer portfolios tend to use simple design approaches to showcase their work.

 We rounded up some of the best emerging fashion photographers using Format for their online portfolio.
-From Los Angeles to Melbourne, these photographers play with quirky poses and alternative post-production techniques to get images worthy of being published by style magazines.
+From Los Angeles to Melbourne, these photographers play with quirky poses and alternative post-production techniques to display their fashion portfolio photography in ways worthy of being published by style magazines.

-Toronto-based fashion photographer Lawrence Cortez uses a grid layout to offer an overview of selected projects on his online portfolio homepage.
+Toronto-based fashion photographer Lawrence Cortez uses a grid layout to offer a pleasing overview of selected projects on his online portfolio homepage.
 Hovering over each image brings up the title of the project, and viewers can click through to see more from each shoot.

 Based in Glasgow, Scotland, Linda McIntosh is a stylist as well as a fashion photographer.
 Her shoots, for magazines like Cake, Sicky, and Sukeban, are daring and often amazingly weird.
-Her portfolio features photos that fill up the entire screen, giving the photos an immersive feel.
+Her fashion photography portfolio features photos that fill up the entire screen, giving the viewer an immersive, non distracting feel.

 9. Monet Lucki